 Ecosystems often exhibit a resistance to change that can delay outcomes associated with HABs management.
 This system resilience demands that prevention and management of these triggers be viewed long-term through a lens of both watershed and in-lake action.
-It may take significant time following implementation of recommended actions for the frequency, duration, and intensity of HABs to be reduced.
+It may take significant time following implementation of recommended actions for to reduce the frequency, duration, and intensity of HABs.

 As described in Section 6.3, food web changes can result in conditions that are more suitable for HABs occurrence, even without changes in nutrient levels.
-Rainbow smelt became a self-sustaining population within Lake George by the mid-1970s resulting in an increase in phytoplankton and cyanobacteria through the mid-1980s (Siegfried 1987).
-The population dynamics of rainbow smelt and other species that alter the zooplankton-phytoplankton balance towards favoring cyanobacteria should be monitored so that pro-active management strategies, such as modification of harvest limits, can be implemented.
+Rainbow smelt became a self-sustaining population within Lake George by the mid-1970s, resulting in an increase in phytoplankton and cyanobacteria through the mid-1980s (Siegfried 1987).
+The population dynamics of rainbow smelt and other species that alter the zooplankton-phytoplankton balance towards favouring cyanobacteria should be monitored so that pro-active management strategies, such as modification of harvest limits, can be implemented.

-A dataset spanning 2012 to 2017 of 163 waterbodies in New York State has been compiled to help understand the potential triggers of HABs at the state-scale (CSLAP data).
-This dataset includes information on several factors that may be related to the occurrence of HABs, e.g., lake size and orientation (related to fetch length, or the horizontal distance influenced by wind); average total phosphorus and total nitrogen concentrations; average surface water temperatures; as well as the presence of invasive zebra and quagga mussels (i.e., dreissenid mussels) and Asian clams.
-This data set has been analyzed systematically, using a statistical approach known as logistic regression, to identify the minimum number of factors are evaluated to provide the simplest possible explanation of HABs occurrences (presence or absence) and to provide a basis for potential targets for management.
-One potential challenge to note with this data set is that lakes may have unequal effort regarding HABs observations which could confound understanding of underlying processes of HABs evaluated by the data analysis.
+A dataset of 163 waterbodies in New York State, spanning 2012 to 2017 was compiled to help understand the potential triggers of HABs at the state-scale (CSLAP data).
+This dataset includes information on several factors that may be related to the occurrence of HABs, e.g., lake size and orientation (related to fetch length, or the horizontal distance influenced by wind); average total phosphorus and total nitrogen concentrations; and average surface water temperatures; as well as the presence of invasive zebra and quagga mussels (i.e., dreissenid mussels) and Asian clams.
+This dataset has been analyzed systematically, using a statistical approach known as logistic regression to identify the minimum number of factors that best explain the occurrences of HABs in New York State.
+A minimum number of factors are evaluated to provide the simplest possible explanation for HABs occurrences (presence or absence) and to provide a basis for potential management targets.
+One potential challenge to note with this dataset is that efforts regarding HABs observations in lakes may not be consistent, which could confound an understanding of the underlying processes of HABs evaluated by the data analysis.